Tips For Staying Cool In Portland Without AC

 The Portland area is great.
 We don’t get too hot and we don’t get too cold.
 We (usually) get a week or so of snow in the winter and a week’s worth of high 90′s and 100 degree days in Summer.
 A lot of homes in the area don’t have air conditioners.

 I have written about whole house fans before which I am surprised aren’t more prolific in the Northwest.
-But with 100 degrees expected on Sunday and 102 on Tuesday I thought I would give some tips on staying cool besides hitting the malls and theaters if you don’t have AC because there is only so much ice cream you should eat in a day.
+But with us looking at possible 100 degree days I thought I would give some tips on staying cool besides hitting the malls and theaters if you don’t have AC because there is only so much ice cream you should eat in a day.
+Well that’s why my Mom said.

 • “Kind of surprising,” says Bill Nye, the Science Guy, a scientist, engineer, comedian, author, and inventor.
 “Having a fan blowing in is a good idea―but it’s not as effective as one that’s blowing outside.”